vertica/VerticaPy/docs/source/contribution_guidelines_code_auto_doc.rst

 Advanced Output
 ----------------

-If we want to produce advanced output like the VerticaPy vDataFrame output or some other advanced graphics then we can use the following methodology:
+If we want to produce advanced output like the VerticaPy :py:mod:`~verticapy.vDataFrame` output or some other advanced graphics then we can use the following methodology:

 (1) Create the html representation of the image